MariaKorshunova/pipex/README.md

 The strerror() function accepts an error number argument errnum and returns a pointer to the corresponding message string.

-## Errors im pipex

-1 - Invalid number of arguments
-2 - Error woth opening the pipe
-3 - Error with fork

 ## Useful souces

 https://csnotes.medium.com/pipex-tutorial-42-project-4469f5dd5901